widmogrod/zf2-rest-api-documentator/README.md

                         'action' => 'show',
-                        // NOTE: "my_module_name" is name of key in which your documentation was defined (see usage above) 'id' => 'my_module_name', ))))));
+                        // NOTE: "my_module_name" is name of key in which your documentation was defined (see usage above) 'id' => 'my_module_name',
+                        // NOTE: This param, will disable back to list button.
+Is optional.
+Defaut value is "1".
+                        'show_back_link' => 0,
+))))));
 ```